Turkish PM praises Egypt for recalling envoy from Israel

 Mursi has sought to set up a regional group on Syria that comprises Egypt, Turkey and Saudi Arabia - all opposed to Assad - with Iran, which is the Syrian president’s staunch ally.
 After a preparatory meeting, Saudi Arabia has stayed away.

-The Turkish prime minister also repeated that Turkey was ready for closer business ties with Egypt, whose economy has been pummeled by the turmoil that followed Mubarak’s overthrow.
+The Turkish prime minister also repeated that Turkey was ready for closer business ties with Egypt, whose economy has been pummelled by the turmoil that followed Mubarak’s overthrow.

-Additional reporting by Seltem Iyigun in Istanbul; Writing by Edmund Blair; Editing by Alison Williams